The-OpenROAD-Project/OpenROAD/README.md

 The `-layer` option defines a single top most routing layer of the placement grid.
 The `-region` option defines the {llx, lly, urx, ury} region of the placement grid.
 The `-x_step` and `-y_step` options define the distance between each valid position on the grid.
 The `-size` option defines the width and height of the pins assigned to this grid.
+The center of the pins are placed on the grid positions.
+Pins may have half of their shapes outside the defined region.

 ```
 set_io_pin_constraint -direction direction -pin_names names -region edge:interval